Section Two: Student Rights and Responsibilities

 - Sharing with others or taking from others, passwords to University issued email accounts, student portal, online learning platform, etc.;

-- Possession of firearms, fireworks, explosives, other weapons (including, but not limited to BB/pellet guns, slingshots, and sharp edged instruments, such as hatchets when used as weapons), or dangerous chemicals while on campus, unless properly authorized by the University President or VP/Campus Director;
+- Possession of firearms, simulated weapons, fireworks, explosives, other weapons (including, but not limited to BB/pellet guns, slingshots, and sharp edged instruments, such as hatchets when used as weapons), or dangerous chemicals while on campus, unless properly authorized by the University President or VP/Campus Director;

 - Violation of state, local, or campus fire policies, including: